Last Updated on

 Part of keeping the kids busy on flights, for us, is giving back to the cabin crew and pilots.
 We sometimes create artworks/notes on the airplane and a treat sometimes is brought with us to give it to them as thanks for getting us to our destination safely.
 We also do the walk down to the back of the plane and say thank you to the cabin crew.
 It breaks the trip up on the plane, and my children are learning about being grateful and giving back

 Take turns by naming an animal starting with A, then B, and so on until you finish the alphabet.
 You can do the same with cities and countries.

 This can go on for a long time.
 Particularly good once the children have learned their letters.

 Count The Number Of Passengers On The Plane

-How many in your row, how many rows, etc. This great screen free airplane activities for kids is not only educational, but can keep kids busy for while.
+How many in your row, how many rows, etc. This great screen-free airplane activities for kids is not only educational but can keep kids busy for a while.

 Teach A New Language

 If you are going to a place where they speak a different language, teach “hello”, “thank you”, and “goodbye”.
 You will make instant friends when you get off the plane and break down barriers from the moment you arrive.